liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 Previously, some portlets allowed separate setups per portlet instance, regardless of whether the instances were in the same page or in different pages.
 For some of the portlet setup fields, however, it didn't make sense to allow different values in different instances.
-The flexbility of these fields was unnecessary and confused users.
+The flexibility of these fields was unnecessary and confused users.
 As part of this change, these fields have been moved from portlet instance setup to Site Administration.